Thierry Henry next job: 'Perfectionist' former Arsenal striker has learned from Guardiola & will bounce back from Monaco disaster | Goal.com

 "Although he did not succeed in Monaco, I'm convinced that he has the potential to become a great coach."

-Initially, Henry’s appointment was exciting for Henrichs, who had idolised the Arsenal legend during his playing days.
+Initially, Henry’s appointment was exciting for Henrichs, who had idolised the former Arsenal striker during his playing days.

 "I was thrilled to get a legend like Henry as a coach," Henrichs said.
 "I really enjoyed training and playing under him.
 You can learn a lot from such a football personality.